 posted on Apr 07, 2014, 9:11 AM 3

 I still dont get why most of you hate bezels?
 Imagine a tablet with zero bezels, how can you handle it?

+This is interesting but basically useless information.
 May I suggest a much more useful comparison: screen to weight ratio (grams per square inch) to measure portability.

 Posts: 1; Member since: Jun 10, 2014

+Huawei says they have an 80% screen to body ratio with their MediaPad X1.
 "By reducing the width of its bezel to an incredibly narrow 2.99 mm, the MediaPad X1 achieves an incredible 80% screen to body ratio.
 The ultra-compact borderless design makes everything you do on your MediaPad X1 more spectacular.
 Every hour spent surfing the web, connecting with your friends or watching movies is easier and more fun.
 And its convenient size means it fits comfortably in your pocket when you want to take it out on the road."